Snoops (1999 TV series): Guest stars

-Connection with other David E. Kelley's TV series
+Connections to other David E. Kelley series

 After the series was canceled, the character of Glenn Hall would later appear in an episode of the final season of The Practice entitled "The Firm".
-Series creator David E. Kelley later cast Jessalyn Gilsig on his FOX series Boston Public, and also cast one-time Snoops guest star Emmy Rossum in a multi-episode arc of The Practice.
+Series creator David E. Kelley later cast Jessalyn Gilsig on his Fox series Boston Public, and also cast one-time Snoops guest star Emmy Rossum in a multi-episode arc of The Practice.

 Episodes

 Production

 On December 16, 1998, David E. Kelley began production on the show, which was greenlighted by ABC.
 Principal photography began on August 15, 1999, in Los Angeles, California.